A lightweight Outlier Detection for Characterizing Radio- and Environment-Specific Link Quality Fluctuation in Low-Power Wireless Networks: Results

 \subsection{RSSI Dynamics and Outlier Patterns}

 Figure~\ref{fig:rssi} illustrates the temporal evolution of RSSI across the five groups of environments for all the radio platforms.
 The observed RSSI dynamics are governed by a combination of large-scale path loss, medium-scale shadowing, and small-scale fading.
 Environments with high structural complexity, notably bridges and forests, exhibit considerable RSSI fluctuation.
 These environments introduce persistent multipath propagation and shadowing effects, leading to frequent deviations from the EMA baseline.
-Statistical analysis using a one-way ANOVA confirms that RSSI variance differs significantly across environments for all radios (\(p < 0.05\)).
+Statistical analysis using a one-way ANOVA suggests that the mean RSSI differs significantly across environments for all radios ( $p < 0.05 $), assuming independence of observations.

+In many random-effects experiments, the primary objective is to estimate the overall mean by using an unbiased estimator and constructing a 95\% confidence interval $100(1-\delta)\%$ around it \cite{montgomery2022design}.
+To determine the 95\% confidence interval (CI) for the overall mean of RSSI variation based on the experimental results, it is necessary to compute the mean squares and determine the corresponding lower (L) and upper (U) confidence bounds, such that $L \leq \mu \leq U$.
+The results are reported in F-Statistic together with the associated measurement uncertainty, expressed in accordance with the Guide to the Expression of Uncertainty in Measurement (GUM) using a coverage factor of k=2.
+For example the \textit{BLE} environmental result in Table \ref{tab:f_statistics_comparison}, the reported value of F-statistics is \(149{,}256 \pm 105{,}000\) with \(k=2\) and \(df_{in} = 89{,}876\).
+The corresponding standard uncertainty is \(105{,}000/2 = 52{,}500\).
+The lower and upper confidence bounds are obtained as \(L = 149{,}256 - 105{,}000 = 44{,}256\) and \(U = 149{,}256 + 105{,}000 = 254{,}256\).
+Therefore, the true mean value is expected to satisfy \(44{,}256 \leq \mu \leq 254{,}256\) with approximately \(95\%\) confidence.